Paul4805/Paul4805/README.md

 ---

-"The future of AI is not about replacing humans, it's about augmenting human capabilities." -Sundar Pichai (CEO Google)
+"The future of AI is not about replacing humans, it's about augmenting human capabilities." -Sundar Pichai (CEO Alphabet Inc)